 Stocks are equity investments that represent legal ownership in a company.
-You become a part-owner of the company when you purchase shares.
+You become part owner of the company when you purchase shares.

 Corporations issue stock to raise money, and it comes in two variations: common or preferred.
 Common stock entitles the stockholder to a proportionate share of a company's profits or losses, while preferred stock comes with a predetermined dividend payment.

 People generally mean common stocks when they talk about buying stocks.